EmixamPP/linux-enable-ir-emitter/README.md

 For howdy, set the dark_threshold to 100 in `sudo howdy config`

 ## Launch the script at each startup (with systemd)
-1. Download enable-ir-emitter.service
+1. Download enable-ir-emitter.service.
-2. Copy enable-ir-emitter to /usr/local/bin : `sudo cp enable-ir-emitter /usr/local/bin`
+2. Copy enable-ir-emitter to /usr/local/bin : `sudo cp enable-ir-emitter /usr/local/bin`.
-3. Copy `enable-ir-emitter.service` to /etc/systemd/system/ : `sudo cp enable-ir-emitter.service /etc/systemd/system/`
+3. Copy `enable-ir-emitter.service` to /etc/systemd/system/ : `sudo cp enable-ir-emitter.service /etc/systemd/system/`.
-4. Run `sudo systemctl enable enable-ir-emitter && sudo systemctl start enable-ir-emitter` to launch the script each time the system is opened
+4. Run `sudo systemctl enable enable-ir-emitter && sudo systemctl start enable-ir-emitter` to launch the script each time the system is opened.

 ## Note
 However, at the step 9, to find the packet that activates the emitter may be sent at another time.
 For example, it may be sent at the beginning of the test, so you have to launch it.
 Or at the moment when Windows start because with my camera Windows turns off the transmitter every time it is no longer needed but maybe not with your camera.